odota/rapier/README.md

 Why JavaScript?
 ----
-* Potential for in-browser parsing (isomorphic design)
+* Can be used for both server-side and in-browser parsing (isomorphic design)
 * No JS replay parsing library yet
 * Makes the YASP stack 100% JavaScript